GIXLabs/TECHIN516/README.md

 # Dual booting and ROS installation
 [Dual booting and ROS installation](https://gixlabs.github.io/how_to/ros_setup.html)

+**Need Assistance?
+We're Here to Help!**

+In our robotics lab course, encountering challenges is a part of the learning journey.
+We understand that issues can arise, and we are fully committed to helping you navigate and resolve them.
+Whether it's a technical glitch, a conceptual query, or something in between, our team is here to support you.

+**How to Let Us Know About Your Issue:**

+If you encounter a problem, we encourage you to report it through our structured issue format on GitHub.
+This approach ensures that we receive all the necessary details to understand and address your concerns effectively.
+Please include clear descriptions, error messages, screenshots, and any other relevant information.
+This detailed approach helps us to help you more efficiently.

+**Peer Collaboration: A Powerful Tool:**

+In addition to our support, we strongly encourage you to collaborate with your classmates.
+Often, the best solutions and learning experiences come from working together.
+If you see a classmate facing an issue that you've encountered or know about, don't hesitate to offer your insights.
+This collaborative spirit not only fosters a supportive learning environment but also enhances your problem-solving skills and deepens your understanding of the course material.

+Remember, every problem is an opportunity to learn and grow.
+We're excited to see how you tackle these challenges and are here to guide you every step of the way!

 # Issue Template

 ### Issue Title: [Lab Number] - Brief Description